Francis Pilkington

 Francis Pilkington (ca. 1565 – 1638) was an English classical composer, lutenist and singer, of the Renaissance and Baroque period.
 Pilkington received a B.Mus. degree from Oxford in 1595.
 In 1602 he became a singing man at Chester Cathedral and spent the rest of his life serving the cathedral.
 He became a minor canon in 1612, took holy orders in 1614 and was named precentor of the cathedral in 1623.
 Although he was a churchman, Pilkington composed largely secular music—ayres, madrigals, and lute songs.
+These include two sets of madrigals (1613/14 and 1624) and a collection of lute ayres (1605).
 He died in Chester.